What to Do If You Failed Your GCSEs 2020 | GCSE Results 2020

 Talk to your sixth form or college

-If you’ve narrowly missed the required entry grades, they might still offer you a place, particularly if extenuating factors could have affected your performance.
+If you’ve narrowly missed the required entry grades, they might still offer you a place, particularly if extenuating factors could have affected your performance, such as the COVID-19 pandemic.

 They could also allow you to transfer to a different course or subject, or recommend other colleges and sixth forms which might suit you.